 Umbrella insurance also covers claims on the general liability insurance portion of a business owner’s policy.

-In an accident, it could help pay for:
+In an accident, it could help pay for lawsuits resulting from:

 Umbrella insurance increases the protection of your existing liability policies.
-Wholesale business owners should consider:
+Wholesalers should consider:

 General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with advertising injuries such as slander.

-Workers’ compensation insurance: Required in almost every state for wholesale businesses that have employees, workers’ comp can cover medical costs for work injuries.
+Workers’ compensation insurance: Required in almost every state for wholesalers that have employees, workers’ comp can cover medical costs for work injuries.

 Business owner’s policy: This policy combines general liability insurance and commercial property insurance, usually at a lower rate than if the policies were purchased separately.